sciapp/gr/lib/grm/grplot/README.md

 7. `philim`, `rlim`: defines which part of the specific polar axis should be displayed
 8. `xlim`, `ylim`, `zlim`: defines which part of the respective axis should be displayed
 9. `xrange`, `yrange`, `zrange`: defines the range of the values on the respective axis
-10. `xticklabels`, `yticklabels`: sets the custom labels for the x-axis ticks
+10. `xticklabels`, `yticklabels`: sets the custom labels for the x-, y-axis ticks

 Values are seperated through commas (`,`), e.g. `3, 5`.